TheRoddyWMS/BatchEuphoria/README.md

 RestExecutionService executionService = new RestExecutionService("http://yourServer:8080/platform/ws","account","password")
 ```

-For PBS you need to implement your own execution service with the `ExecutionService interface`
+For PBS, you need to implement your own execution service with the `ExecutionService interface`

-Currently there are two job managers which are `LSFRestJobManager` and `PBSJobManager`.
+Currently, there are two job managers which are `LSFRestJobManager` and `PBSJobManager`.
 For example for LSF you would initialize the job manager like this:

 ```groovy